ozyurtf/cpu-scheduler/README.md

 }
 ```

-So, semaphores are great but like all the other methods, they have some downsides as well.
+So, semaphores are great but like all the other methods, they have some downsides as well:

-- It is not always easy to write the semaphore code.
-Sometimes, it can be difficult.
+- It is not always easy to write the codes with semaphores.
 - If a thread dies while holding a semaphore, the permit to access to a shared resource is basically lost.
 And this can prevent other threads being blocked from accessing shared resource even.
 That's why we need to be extra careful when constructing the semaphores.

-In addition, they may cause a situation called **deadlock** which we will explain in an example later.
+In addition, they may cause a situation in which the processes had to wait for resources(s) forever.
 To avoid this situation, we should

 - acquire the multiple locks in the same order.
-- release the locks in reverse order if possible.
+- release the locks in reverse order ideally.

-And we can show how these solutions work to avoid what they call **deadlock** in an example.
-In below, you see two very similar but different codes:
+And we can show how these solutions work in an example.
+In below, we can see two very similar but different codes:

 **1st Scenario:**
 ```